dwf/rescued-scipy-wiki/PyLab.rst

 How to fix the API
 ------------------

-Fixing the API will involve a discussion between the core maintainers of each of the core modules (excepting IPython): NumPy_, SciPy_, and Matplotlib.
+Fixing the API will involve a discussion between the core maintainers of each of the core modules (excepting IPython): NumPy, SciPy, and Matplotlib.

 3. Fixing installation process
 ==============================